Sunshine-808/nist-metaverse/README.md

 Like all the best Mathematicians.
-I am mad.
+I am mad (metaphorically).
 This could have been purchased through a 3rd party vendors tool, however I have not had any opportunities to learn software development properly.
 So I chose the fun task of established a new topology for searching databases.
 Does this count as a PhD thesis? - I'd rather like to go for a Mathematics PhD or work in the field of science & academia; perhaps this helps grant me some things to evidence my skillsets back to others.

 Complete: 4 years